DataScience4Psych/DataScience4Psych/docs/01-hello-r.md

 An additional goal is to introduce you to git and GitHub, which is the collaboration and version control system that we will be using throughout the course.

 As the labs progress, you are encouraged to explore beyond what the labs dictate; a willingness to experiment will make you a much better programmer.
-Before we get to that stage, however, you need to build some basic fluency in R. Today we begin with the fundamental building blocks of R and RStudio: the interface, reading in data, and basic commands.
+Before we get to that stage, however, you need to build some basic fluency in R. Today, we begin with the fundamental building blocks of R and RStudio: the interface, reading in data, and basic commands.

-And to make versioning simpler, this is a solo lab.
+To make versioning simpler, this lab is a solo lab.
 Additionally, we want to make sure everyone gets a significant amount of time at the steering wheel.
 Next week you'll learn about collaborating on GitHub and produce a single lab report for your team.

 ## Getting started